Frank Sinatra

 Frank Sinatra copied Bing Crosby's style

-At sixteen, Sinatra was expelled from school for poor performance and bad behavior, but he wasn't too upset.
+At sixteen, Sinatra got kicked out of school for poor grades and acting up, but he didn't much care.
 By that time, he had already organized a quartet with his friends called "The Hoboken Four," which in 1935 became a winner of a talent competition on the popular radio show "Major Bowes' Amateur Hour."
-This allowed the young musicians to embark on their first small tour, traveling from city to city, performing in bars and taverns.
-Their voices were heard on the radio, but deep down, Frank dreamed of a solo career, so he soon parted ways with the group.
+This launched the young musicians on their first small tour, hitting bars and taverns from city to city.
+They got radio play, but Frank had his sights set on going solo, so he eventually left the group behind.

 The Hoboken Four